 Episode 27 - Stoke - Claire

-Police woman Claire Crank is the host.
-But trouble flares when Tracey says she only likes the best beef, declining to try Claire's meat.
+Police officer Claire Crank hosts the second night in Stoke.
+But trouble flares when Tracey says she only likes the best beef and refuses to try Claire's meat.

 Episode 28 - Stoke - Rob